katulevskiy/LoLPredictions/README.md

 5. **Extended States or Semi-Markov**
   - Some events (like major team fights) can drastically swing the game in under a minute, but we only have data every 2 minutes.
 A more nuanced approach might capture sub-frame transitions.

+6. **Overcomplication**
+  - The model becomes more accurate with fewer inputs, likely due to gold/exp being such central factor.
+Considering only gold, exp and baron kills results in around an 85%, 72% and 83% prediction for all frames, 10-20 and 20-30 respectively.

+7. **Variable Transition Matrices**
+  - Transitions between states is far more likely in the early game.
+As a result, using an averaged transition matrix results in switching too slowly early game.

 Despite these limitations, the HMM approach demonstrates that modeling the temporal sequence of game states outperforms a purely static snapshot.
 In future milestones, we will explore refining hidden states, adding further relevant features, and potentially testing advanced HMM variants.